 Yellow Flag: Waves during unsafe conditions on the track.
 Drivers must slow to Pace speed.

-Red Flag: Will not be used in FTC.
+Red Flag: Will not be used.

 Black Flag: Penalty has been issued and must be served.